 Considering that if the amounts were equal this would mean each ingredient is included in 70mg, which for many of these ingredients would be totally inadequate.
 Of course, each ingredient in the formula wouldn’t be in the same quantity, but then again we DO NOT KNOW because they are hidden in the proprietary blend.

 There are some good ingredients in the blends.
-Some favourites include Ashwagandha root, Ginger root etc. But these are in too small amounts to really have much effect.
+Some favorites include Ashwagandha root, Ginger root, etc. But these are in too small amounts to really have much effect.

 20% Sugar Content

 Checking over the carb/sugar content of each serving I was surprised to see that for each 4.4 gram serving of Primal Greens that 0.9 grams are sugar.